-and it had an identical key statement for rndc\key.
+and it has an identical key statement for rndc\key.

-Running the rndc-confgen program will conveniently create a rndc.conf file for you, and also display the corresponding controls statement that you need to add to named. conf.
-Alternatively, you can run rndc-confgen -a to set up a rndc.key file and not modify named.conf at all.
+Running the rndc-confgen program conveniently creates an rndc.conf file, and also displays the corresponding controls statement needed to add to named.conf.
+Alternatively, it is possible to run rndc-confgen -a to set up an rndc.key file and not modify named.conf at all.